Stoniye/Brickbyte/README.md

 # Brickbyte

 A free and open-source voxel-based survival game (a.k.a.
 Minecraft clone), compatible with Windows, macOS, and Linux.
+It would also be compatible with Android and iOS, but there is no official support.

 ### Features